 We address the issue of seeds and skins in our "Tips for Preparing Cucumbers" section below.
 But during the selection process, you may find it helpful to know that thick-skinned cucumbers will generally have more seeds (with thin-skinned cucumbers having fewer seeds).

 At WHFoods, we encourage the purchase of certified organically grown foods, and cucumbers are no exception.
 Repeated research studies on organic foods as a group show that your likelihood of exposure to contaminants such as pesticides and heavy metals can be greatly reduced through the purchased of certified organic foods, including cucumbers.
 In many cases, you may be able to find a local organic grower who sells cucumbers but has not applied for formal organic certification either through the U.S. Department of Agriculture (USDA) or through a state agency.
 (Examples of states offering state-certified organic foods include California, New York, Oregon, Vermont, and Washington.)
 However, if you are shopping in a large supermarket, your most reliable source of organically grown cucumbers is very likely to be cucumbers that display the USDA organic logo.

-If you do not use the entire cucumber during one meal, place it in a tightly sealed container so that it does not become dried out.
-For maximum quality, cucumber should be used within one or two days.
+If you do not use the entire cucumber during one meal, place the remainder in a tightly sealed container so that it does not dry out.
+From the standpoint of overall quality, cucumber should be used within one or two days.

 If you'd like even more recipes and ways to prepare cucumbers the Nutrient-Rich Way, you may want to explore The World's Healthiest Foods book.

 GI: very low